Singapore Amateur Radio Transmitting Society

 The Singapore Amateur Radio Transmitting Society (SARTS) is a non-profit organization for amateur radio enthusiasts in Singapore.

+Background

-The organization's primary mission is to popularize and promote amateur radio in Singapore.
+Founded on 26 August 1968, the organization's primary mission is to popularize and promote amateur radio in Singapore.
 SARTS sponsors amateur radio operating awards and operates special event stations on a regular basis.
-One membership benefit of the organization is a QSL bureau for members who regularly make communications with amateur radio operators in other countries.
 SARTS is the member society representing Singapore in the International Amateur Radio Union.